Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

 \subsubsection{Estimates by dynamics}

-It is noteworthy to highlight that in this paper we allow $\Phi$ to be unbounded i.e. $\mR^N$ valued, posing one of the main challenges addressed in this paper.
+It is noteworthy to highlight that in this paper we allow $\Phi$ to be unbounded i.e. $\mR^N$ valued, which poses one of the main challenges addressed in this paper.
 The aforementioned work \cite{Seiler} assumes that $\Phi$ takes values in a sphere, namely a bounded spin system for which the analysis is simpler.
-(We also obtain new results for sphere valued Higgs, see Theorems~\ref{main3}, \ref{main4}.)
-Also, in \cite[Section~4]{OS1978}, a particular type of potential $V$ is chosen, which is a soft constraint on the Higgs field to lie within a sphere of radius $\bar R$ in probabilistic sense.
+(We also obtain new results for sphere valued Higgs, see Theorems~\ref{main3} and \ref{main4}.)
+Also, in \cite[Section~4]{OS1978}, a particular type of potential $V$ is chosen, which is a soft constraint on the Higgs field to lie within a sphere of radius $\bar R$ in the probabilistic sense.
 The results \cite{balaban1984mass,MR4025784} in the abelian case has a term $\lambda|\Phi|^4$ in their potential with $\lambda>0$, which strongly suppresses large fields.
-In our results Theorems~\ref{main:2}, \ref{main4} with $M=\mR^N$, we do not assume any such bounds on large fields, except for a mass term which only assumes very weak damping; instead we prove bounds on the Higgs fields using the dynamics.
+In our results Theorems~\ref{main:2} and \ref{main4} with $M=\mR^N$, we do not assume any such bounds on large fields, except for a mass term which only assumes very weak damping; instead we prove bounds on the Higgs fields using the dynamics.
+Our proofs for the Poincar\'e inequality and mass gap also apply to the case where $V(\Phi_x)=m |\Phi_x|^2+\lambda |\Phi_x|^4$, with $\lambda\geq0$ and $m\in\mathbb{R}$, and other choices of the Higgs target spaces.
+We refer to Remark \ref{rem:Other-M} for more discussions.

 Note that strategies of using dynamics to control the fields and obtain qualitative (including large $N$ limit) results on QFT models flourish recently, for instance \cite{GH21,AK20,HS21,MR4612651,MR4385125, MR4470243,SZZ23}.